Oneo64/Starlattice/Characters/Azaliya.md

 She usually wears a red blouse, black cargo pants, and black boots.
 She also wears a black leather baldric that holds a KAG Plasmatic Rifle 114 on her back, and another belt on her waist to secure the barrel to her back.

 ## Personality
 Azaliya is usually described as a kind and polite person to other people, especially those close to her.
-Sometimes she is very curious of things, and would try or test something out even if it's not really a good idea.
+Sometimes she is very curious about things and would try or test something out even if it's not really a good idea.
 Azaliya is also a little stubborn once she decides on something.

 ## Abilities
 Azaliya can speak Kagalarian as her native language.
-She also has some skill in hijacking and parkour.
+She also has some skills in hijacking and parkour.